 Growing up in Wisconsin I loved sports and excelled in baseball and football.
 But I was always on the skinny side, weighing a feather-light 117 lbs at the start of freshman year.

 For a while, I avoided the weight room out of embarrassment and fear of being judged by stronger kids.
-But lifting weights was a requirement to join the high school football team, so I faced my fears.
+But strength & conditioning was a requirement to join the high school football team, so I faced my fears.

 As soon as I saw the changes in my body, weight training became my passion and I aspired to build an incredible physique.
-In those first few years, my parents and coaches taught me that progress is about showing up consistently.
+In those first few years, my parents and coaches taught me that I had to show up and be consistent in order to succeed.

 Around the age of 18, my friends and I gravitated to powerlifting.
-I learned how to focus my energy in order to accomplish great things.
-And I won strength contests by bench pressing nearly double my body weight in the 148 lb class… although I was still pretty skinny.
+In strength competitions, I learned to channel my energy and focus on the task at hand.
+As a result, I won regional contests by bench pressing nearly double my bodyweight… although I was still pretty skinny at 148 lbs.

 Then I went on to college in Minnesota to study engineering.
 I joined the rugby team to stay in shape and made some amazing friends.
 But my bodybuilding progress stalled at 160 lbs – mostly due to a ramen and beer diet 😂